 There is a threat of kidnapping throughout Sudan, including in Khartoum.
 The threat is highest in the Darfur region and southern parts of the country.
 Foreigners, including humanitarian workers, have been targeted previously.

 The security situation in southern Sudan remains fragile since the secession of South Sudan and has the potential to deteriorate with little warning.
 The border remains disputed in some places and border areas are dangerous.

 There has been continued conflict in states bordering South Sudan, between the Sudanese military and rebel forces.
 This violence has resulted in deaths and mass displacement of people, particularly in South Kordofan and Blue Nile states.
-There have been attacks on foreign workers and there is a risk of civilians in these areas being caught up in the violence.
+There have been attacks on foreign workers and civilians in these areas risk being caught in the violence.

 Western Sudan and Darfur